 - The research issue: Terminology varies widely in research articles related to adaptive/therapeutic riding lessons and therapy sessions.
 It is so important that we move toward consistent and clear terminology related to equine assisted activities and therapies.
 I hope in the near future organizations like PATH International and The American Hippotherapy Association Inc. can work together to develop this.

-Riding lessons for people with special needs, therapy sessions incorporating Hippotherapy both have very different but important purposes and goals.
+Riding lessons for people with special needs and therapy sessions incorporating Hippotherapy both have very different but important purposes and goals.
 They are both incredibly valuable, however they are very different things.

 We must be clear when explaining what adaptive (or if you must say: “therapeutic”) riding is.
 Adaptive riding is valuable and needed as a recreational activity and a sport for individuals with special needs.
 It is important, just as other adaptive sports are.
 Using the term “therapeutic riding lessons” to describe this activity confuses people.
 It is misleading (sometimes intentionally) by instructors and centers, and this is very unfortunate for all.

 I leave you with these final thoughts.
-If the researchers, therapists and riding instructors don’t use correct and clear terms about what it is we do, how can we expect the patients, clients, riders insurance companies and the medical community to understand?
+If researchers, therapists and riding instructors don’t use correct and clear terms about what it is we do, how can we expect the patients, clients, riders, insurance companies, medical community and general public to understand?
 When you talk about what you do, are you part of the problem or part of the solution?